sst/guide/_chapters/deploy-environments-to-multiple-aws-accounts.md

 $ serverless deploy -s hotfixY --aws-profile Development
 ```

-This command parameterizes the resource names using the stage name `hotfixY` and deploys to our `Development`.
-Note, if we forgot to parameterize the name of a resource, this command will fail.
+This command applies the stage name `hotfixY` and deploys to our `Development` account.
+Note, if we don't parameterize the name of a resource, this command will fail.
+Since both the `featureX` and `hotfixY` stages are deployed to the same AWS account, causing the resource names to thrash.

-Finally, deploy again to the `prod` environment
+Finally, we can deploy to the `prod` environment.

 ``` bash
 $ serverless deploy -s prod --aws-profile Production